cognovis/intranet-core/README.ProjectOpen.SF.txt

 - V4.1:
-  This is our "development/unstable" version and NOT recommended for production environments unless the ]po[ core team or a ]po[ partner is working with you or you know what you are doing.
+  This is our "development/unstable" version and NOT recommended for production environments unless you know what you are doing.

 - V4.0:
   This is the current "stable" version.